Coronavirus (Covid-19): what measures remain in practice to minimise risk?

 Do you see second opinions and referrals?

 We are very happy to see pets for a second opinion.
-All our vets are additional postgraduate certificate holders having undertaken considerable study, research and examination in various fields of interest: Emma Goncalves in Feline Practice, Carole Parsons in Advanced Veterinary Practice and Hamish Duncan in Small Animal Medicine (dogs and cats).
-Hamish is one of less than 100 vets in the UK with Advanced Practitioner status in this field.
+Three of our vets are additional postgraduate certificate holders having undertaken considerable study, research and examination in various fields of interest: Emma Goncalves in Feline Practice, Carlos Boix Boente in Small Animal Surgery and Hamish Duncan in Small Animal Medicine (dogs and cats).
+Hamish is one of just 200 vets in the UK with Advanced Practitioner status in this field.
 We will need to contact your existing vets for a clinical history so that we can familiarise ourselves with your pet’s condition and any treatment or tests to date.

 We are happy to refer cases that warrant it or if requested.
 Referral centres will usually contact you directly to arrange a mutually convenient appointment, except in the case of emergency referrals where we will liaise directly with the referral centre.